 Taking an Ecosystem Approach to Habitat Conservation & Restoration

-Salmon are keystone species in the Northwest and play a major role in sustaining healthy river ecosystems and more than 130 plant and animal species.
-Their migration is an epic journey that can span more than 900 miles, from spawning sites high in the mountains to the ocean and back.
-To thrive, they need specific habitat features: clean and cool water, streamside vegetation, clean gravel beds, and ample food.
-By protecting the watersheds that sustain salmon, we also protect forests, food, water, communities, and economies.
+Salmon are keystone species in the Northwest: they play a major role in sustaining healthy river ecosystems, human communities, and more than 130 plant and animal species.
+Their migration is an epic journey that can span more than 900 miles, connecting high-elevation streams in the mountains of Idaho all the way to the Columbia River Estuary and Pacific Ocean.